lapisk1717919/Console-RPGLK/README.md

-# derek, squi1-rasb is my personal git that i added because i couldn't be bothered to log into my school one at home hope that doesnt mess anything up
+## squi1-rasb is my personal git that i added because i couldn't be bothered to log into my school one at home hope that doesnt mess anything up

 # Console RPG - Handout